British Army during the French Revolutionary and Napoleonic Wars: Uniforms, equipment, rewards

-From the last years of the eighteenth century, the bicorne hat was replaced by a cylindrical 1800 pattern infantry cap, then the later 1806 pattern infantry cap (known today as the "stovepipe").
-In 1812, this was replaced by the false-fronted 1812 pattern infantry cap (known today as the "Belgic").
-Despite modern literary claims to the contrary light infantry (including Rifle regiments) also converted to the 1812 pattern infantry cap from April 1813 as a letter by Colonel Sir Andrew Barnard of the 95th Rifles states:- " I have had caps enough in store to help the appearance of the 1st Batt. as it used to be but the 2nd and 3rd sport bang ups as the soldiers of the 52nd who were the first in the Division that put them on have christened them.."
+From the last years of the eighteenth century, the bicorne hat was replaced in 1800 by a cylindrical pattern infantry shako (known today as the "stovepipe").
+In 1812, this was replaced by the false-fronted 1812 pattern infantry shako (known today as the "Belgic").
+Despite modern literary claims to the contrary light infantry (including Rifle regiments) also converted to the 1812 pattern infantry shako from April 1813 as a letter by Colonel Sir Andrew Barnard of the 95th Rifles states:- " I have had caps enough in store to help the appearance of the 1st Batt. as it used to be but the 2nd and 3rd sport bang ups as the soldiers of the 52nd who were the first in the Division that put them on have christened them.."
 All regiments were expected to be compliant with regulations by April 1814.
 Grenadiers and Foot Guards continued to be issued bearskins, but these were not worn while on campaign.